esper-io/dev-docs/docs/home/console.md

 Below is a list of features you can turn on or off in the policy section.
 These are part of our standard Compliance policy that can be configured and reapplied as per requirements of the customer after provisioning.

-### Dropdown menus
+### Available policy options

-1. Device Password Rules - If you choose alphabetic or alphanumeric, a minimum passowrd length can be entered.
+1. Device Password Rules - If you choose alphabetic or alphanumeric, a minimum password length can be entered.
 The default minimum password length is 4. <br> The Password rule is a policy that specifies the rules for the device unlock password that users can set.

         Alphabetic: Restricts acceptable password to contain only alphabetic characters (A to Z) in both upper and lower case.